The doctor will see you now … at 568 Broadway.

 The building, located at the corner of Broadway and Prince Street, has been something of a hotspot for tech startups, including Foursquare and 10gen.

-Another one of those tenants, the online lifestyle publisher Thrillist, is also appears to be finding the Midtown South market unfavorably tight.
+Another one of those tenants, the online lifestyle publisher Thrillist, also appears to be finding the Midtown South market unfavorably tight.

 The company signed a short-term extension on its 37,000-square-foot space in the building through December 2017.
 Thrillist had been out in the market with CBRE’s Derrick Ades and Ben Fastenberg for some 60,000 square feet.